-The time we had to stop our scooter to let a family of monkeys cross the road on Koh Lanta.
+Or the time we had to stop our scooter to let a family of monkeys cross the road on Koh Lanta.

-The time a monitor lizard strolled on by our barbecue in Noosa.
+monster monitor lizard strolled on by our barbecue in Noosa.

 The time we all dressed in bin bags and partied on a ranch in Utah.